Green-Software-Foundation/if/src/models/README.md

 ## Typescript implementation

-To run the model, you must first create an instance of `SciModel` and call its `configure()` method.
+To run the plugin, you must first create an instance of `SciModel` and call its `configure()` method.
 Then, you can call `execute()` to return `sci`.

 ```typescript